AvidlyWordPress/avidly-theme/README.md

 I have been developed with accessibility / WCAG 2.1 criteria in mind.

 ### Tailwind CSS
 I integrate with Tailwind CSS.
 Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.
+Note that preflight rules has been customized so that Tailwind would not cleat styles that editor gets from thene.json.

 ### Requirements
 * Requires at least WordPress 5.9